 Which documents regulate the protection of Intellectual Property Rights within a contract?

 Apart from the fact that all Intellectual Property Rights are protected by the local law, there are also two other documents that regulate the business relationship between the contractors – Non-disclosure agreement (NDA) and End-user license agreement (EULA).
-NDA is a legal document, which outlines the confidential information, knowledge, and process that the parties of the agreement wish to share with one another, but restrict access by third parties.
+NDA is a legal document, which outlines the confidential information, knowledge, and process that the parties of the agreement wish to share with one another, but restricts access by third parties.

 This document can protect both sides of the agreement.
 If one of the contractors decides to distribute the created software under a license, once the project is finalized EULA is signed.
 It provides the purchaser with the right to use, modify, re-sale and backup the software.
 Some companies include support contracts for the product or warranty for a certain period.